Healthy Ageing

 CrossFit Eudokia: Lifestyle coaching in Healthy Ageing

-CrossFit Eudokia is one of the few specialists in lifestyle coaching and Healthy Ageing in The Netherlands.
-It is The concept of healthy ageing is relatively new and part of lifestyle medicine: early prevention rather than cure.
+The concept of Healthy Ageing is relatively new and part of lifestyle medicine: early prevention rather than cure.
 It is aligned with the latest scientific vision on health, called Positive Health.
 Health is considered a dynamic concept in which taking control over your life and developing the strength and power to do so, are key points.
 It is about resilience and adaptability to all the challenges life throws at you.
-Health is considered to be much more than solely the presence or absence of physical or mental problems or illnesses.
-Positive Health has six dimensions: physical and mental wellbeing, daily functioning and social and societal participation, and the quality and meaning of life.
-This aligns with CrossFit’s vision on health: maintaining and increasing work capacity across broad time and modal domains throughout life.

-Lifestyle coaching in Healthy Ageing is about taking control of your life and about developing power to improve the quality of your life.
 At CrossFit Eudokia, we teach you about the specific necessities in nutrition, exercise and relaxation that fit your life phase and about the changing necessities to come during your life.
 Our coaching is aimed at how you can take control over your life and ageing process and create your own health.
-Starting point is that you are the expert on your life.

-Create your ownhealth!©
+Create your own health!©

 This article is based on the CrossFit Specialty Course: Masters Training Guide (2017) and information from a broad variety of scientific sources among which; the Institute for Positive Health (2020); the curriculum Health Psychology Open University Netherlands (2020); Leyden Academy of Vitality and Ageing (2018) and the World Health Organization on healthy ageing.